 10% of wood production in the United States is used to repair rotting wood.

 Wood rot destroys about 20 billion board feet of timber each year -- far more than the annual amount destroyed by fire damage.

 Repairing wood damage in crawl spaces caused by rot, mold, and termites can seem like an overwhelming and expensive project.
 However, if you can catch the problem before it becomes too severe, it can be quickly and affordably remedied by a professional crawl space contractor.

 Simply repairing mold damage is not a lasting solution.
 If the conditions for mold to regrow exist (moisture, warmth, and a food source), mold will simply resume growing on your new wood over time.

 At Dr. Energy Saver N.E.
 Illinois, we specialize in repairing crawl space issues of all types, including moldy or damaged wood.
 For a free wood damage quote, call or e-mail us today!
-We serve the Illinois area, including surrounding areas such as Highland Park, Kennilworth, Deerfield, Lake Bluff, Barrington, Highwood, Fort Sheridan and nearby.
+We serve the Illinois area, including surrounding areas such as Highland Park, Kenilworth, Deerfield, Lake Bluff, Arlington Heights, Barrington, Highwood and nearby.